 Throughout her professional dance career, Ms. Lisa found time to share her love of dance with the next generation through teaching.
 She has taught in Richmond, Las Vegas, Northern Virginia and many studios in Hampton Roads.

 Ms. Lisa moved back to Virginia in 1998.
 She taught jazz and ballet at Virginia Ballet Theatre among other local studios.
-In 2008 she became BVI’s Children’s Program Director and Marketing Director.
-She lives in the Larchmont area of Norfolk with her husband and two boys.
-She continues to teach ballet, jazz and tap to the newest generation of dancers while also overseeing the Children’s Program and marketing/public relations efforts of Ballet Virginia International.
+In 2008, she became BV’s Children’s Program Director and Marketing Director.
+She lives in the Riverview area of Norfolk with her husband and two sons.
+She continues to teach dance to the newest generation of dancers while also overseeing the Children’s Program and marketing/public relations efforts of Ballet Virginia.

 Instructor: Modern, Ballet, Pointe